georgealexakis/hybrid-chat-application/README.md

 2. Then press the login button (last from right).
 3. The status becomes Online.
 4. Text input is activated.
-5. Enter text and press the send button.
+5. Enter the text and press the send button.
 6. The sender also sends the message when the sender has sent it.
 So he is sure he was sent.

 ### Future Development

-Usage of multiple microcontrollers, which will be synchronized with each other in case one switches off when the next one is ready.
-Also share tasks and cache user statuses.
+Usage of multiple microcontrollers, which will be synchronized with each other, in case of switch off when the next one is ready.
+Also, share tasks and cache user statuses.

 ## Screenshots